 Information Technology (IT) Expense: This line should be used by exception and must be approved by CBHC.
 Include IT expense for data systems accessed by participants and used specifically to generate information for reporting on CBHC outcomes and demographic information.
 Include expense for electronic health or client (participant) record systems that interface with and are used with the client.
 Support to a computer lab or technology for participants' use may also be included.
-Provide detail of what this is paying for and how the amount was calculated.
 Do not include allocation for general agency IT expense such as software cost, maintenance, servers, and/or staff as these costs are considered to be administrative/indirect.